 Practical and interactive methods proved to be most successful resulting in full attendance for each session.
 Teaching entrepreneurial skills impacted the way the women viewed themselves and they walked away feeling empowered and passionate about their ideas.

-A research project has been created based on the pilot to explore key learnings and refinements ahead of the launch of a wider programme across Scotland.
+A research project has been created based on the pilot to explore key learning and refinements ahead of the launch of a wider programme across Scotland.

 Jahangir Wasim, Head of Business and Management at Heriot-Watt University and project lead Grampian Prison researcher, said: “People in custody face numerous barriers to employment when they finish their sentence.
 The stigma of a criminal conviction means many opportunities, regardless of their ability, experience and even qualifications, are closed.
 We know that this can cause challenges to an individual’s sense of personal value, belonging and the role they play within their community - all of which can contribute to the likelihood that they may offend again.